- Hits: 3732

-Outdoor equipment is supplied through many shops and online stores in Australia.
-However if you are researching brands, here is a selection of websites from across the world.
+Outdoor equipment is supplied through about 10 major stores in Australia, with the best selection all in one street in Melbourne.
+There is also a nice selection of 4 stores in close proximity in Lonsdale St, Braddon, Canberra.
+However, if you are researching brands, here are the websites, from across the world.
 All popular brands are shown without fear or favour - you decide!

 The magnificence of the Australian outdoors on a sunny summer's day, can blind us to the reality, if bad weather hits.

 This photograph was taken in April 1985 at Blue Lake, a time when snow is not normally expected.
 When the tent was pitched the evening before, the weather was fine and warm and there was no snow at all.

 WARNING: the 121.5MHz EPRIB System has ceased to operate.
 Walkers should replace their old EPIRBs with the new PLB (Personal Locator Beacons) on 406 MHz.

 Hypothermia is the reduction in the core temperature, by a few degrees, of a human being.
 It can result in death in an hour.